expenture/Expense/README.md

      password={facebook_access_token}
 ```

 If the corresponding user does not exists, a new user will with blank password be created and link to that Facebook account automatically.
-The automatically created user will not be able to login using password unless they use the reset password API to set their password.
+The automatically created user will not be able to sign in using password unless they use the reset password API to set their password.

-Or if an old user is using Facebook login without linking his/her Facebook account before, his/her account will be found out by a matching email and link to that Facebook account.
+Or if an old user is using Facebook sign in without linking his/her Facebook account before, his/her account will be found out by a matching email and link to that Facebook account.

 > Note that for security reasons, only the Facebook access tokens that belongs to the same Facebook app configured for this application can be used as credentials.
 Facebook access tokens that are created for other Facebook apps will be rejected - even if they belong to the same user.